peter3579e/LetsSwitch/README.md

 <img src="https://github.com/peter3579e/LetsSwtich/blob/main/LetsSwtich/ScreenShot/chat_gif.gif?raw=true" height="500" />

 ### Map
-* Map not only allows you to see your matched friedns location, but also shows the location of events created by other users
+* Map not only allows you to see your matched friedns location, but also shows the location of the events created by other users
 * By clicking its image, the UI will automatically zoom to the location
 <img src="https://github.com/peter3579e/LetsSwtich/blob/main/LetsSwtich/ScreenShot/map_gif.gif?raw=true" height="500" />

 ### Profile
-* Help you with creating your unique profile page
+* Profile helps you with creating your unique profile page
-* You make the pictures bigger by clicking it
+* You can make the pictures bigger by clicking it
 <img src="https://github.com/peter3579e/LetsSwtich/blob/main/LetsSwtich/ScreenShot/profile_gif.gif?raw=true" height="500" />